 So if you are also up for the challenge you should also try this dish and make sure it’s super-hot as that what makes this dish.
 If you can’t take how it looks just imagine it’s just like a very hot spinach curry

-5. Add taro leaves and taro, do not mix.
+- Add taro leaves, do not mix.
 Simmer in medium heat until almost dry, at this point the coconut milk becomes oily.

 - Add the remaining coconut milk slowly until it retains the moisture back, simmer again for 5 minutes.